Rahul Raj: Career

 In 2011, Rahul Raj made his debut in Telugu cinema by composing music for the Siddharth – Shruti Haasan starrer Oh My Friend.
 The audio of the film opened to overwhelming responses and rave reviews, climbing to the No. 1 position in Telugu music charts, with the song "Maa Daddy Pockets" in particular becoming a rage among the youth.
 The audio went on to mark record sales of 3 lakh CDs within nine days of release.

 After almost a two-year hiatus, in 2012 he returned to the Malayalam industry by scoring for Amal Neerad's Bachelor Party.
 The songs became sensational hits and the background score received critical acclaim.

 In 2013, he composed for Kili Poyi, which was supposedly the first stoner film in Malayalam Cinema.
 Though the film opened to mixed responses, the title song became a huge hit.
 Several critics hailed the background score as the most interesting technical aspect of the movie.

 Rahul had a dull opening in 2014 with the high budget romantic comedy London Bridge and Mannar Mathai Speaking 2 the much hyped sequel to the cult comedy classic Mannar Mathai Speaking failing at the box office.
 Rahul had composed only three tracks for London Bridge, as he had to leave the project owing to scheduling conflicts.
 Later in the year, the Telugu film Paathshala for which he had composed, became a box office success.
 Rahul's songs for the movie were received well, but it was his background score that was unanimously praised by all reviewers, as a major plus point, crediting it to have elevated the movie to a different level.

-The year 2015, opened on a favourable note for Rahul, as his background score for the Mammootty starrer Fireman received praise.
+The year 2015 opened on a favourable note for Rahul, as his background score for the Mammootty starrer Fireman received praise.
 His second release of the year was Sidhartha Siva's Ain which won the National Film Award for Best Feature Film in Malayalam.
 The month of August saw the release of his songs from Kohinoor, a heist film set in the 1980s.
 The song Hemanthamen went on to rake in unanimous praise from critics and public alike, being hailed as an outstanding nostalgic melody.

-With releases like Kasaba, IDI-Inspector Dawood Ibrahim making no significant impact, 2016 was a comparatively listless year for Rahul Raj.

 The year 2017 opened on an excellent note with his song Lailakame from Ezra becoming a smash hit, prompting several cover versions, including one by Rahul Raj himself.